Small shareholders seek assurances on LME sale

 Industrial users account for around 30 of a shareholder list numbering more than 60, and hold around 500,000 shares with voting rights.
-That compares with the top two, JP Morgan and Goldman Sachs, with more than a million shares each.
+That compares with the top two, JP Morgan (JPM.N) and Goldman Sachs (GS.N), with more than a million shares each.

 If large shareholders, such as JP Morgan and Goldman Sachs, vote for the bid but many small shareholders with as few as 12,000 shares each vote against, the bid could still fail.